shahroozmehmood/Shahroozmehmood/README.md

 🤝 Let's Collaborate:
 I'm here to transform your software development process, ensuring it's efficient and exceptional.
 Your success is my passion, and I'm ready to lead your projects to new heights.

-Connect with me on LinkedIn, and let's embark on a DevOps journey that leverages the full spectrum of DevOps tools and methodologies.
+Connect with me on [LinkdIn](https://www.linkedin.com/in/shahrooz-mehmood/), and let's embark on a DevOps journey that leverages the full spectrum of DevOps tools and methodologies.
 Together, we'll set a new benchmark for software development excellence.
 Get in touch, and let's make it happen. 🚀💼🌐

 ### Cloud Computing